Daily Reflection – Dec 19, 2017

-Fill me with your praise and I will sing your glory
+My mouth shall be filled with your praise, and I will sing your glory!

-Today’s Note: Monday of the Fourth Week in Advent
+Today’s Note: Tuesday of the Third Week of Advent

 In the days of Herod, King of Judea,